hadeelhsaad/hadeelhsaad.github.io/content/cv/_index.md

         </div>

         <div class="cv-entry">
+          <strong>submitted</strong><br>
-        Saad H, Friedman M.(submitted) First record of the batfish †<em>Eoplatax</em> (Acanthomorpha: ?Ephippidae) from the Eocene (Lutetian) of Pakistan, with     comments on the ephippid fossil record and the distribution of Paleogene marine fishes.
+        Saad H, Friedman M. First record of the batfish †<em>Eoplatax</em> (Acanthomorpha: ?Ephippidae) from the Eocene (Lutetian) of Pakistan, with     comments on the ephippid fossil record and the distribution of Paleogene marine fishes.
 Submitted.
         </div>

         <a id="fellowships-grants"></a>